xavier268/myprolog/README.md

 * load ("path","to","file.ext") : load a file and evaluate it
 * print ("message", "or", 3/4, atom, ...) : print on the console
 * eq( ... ) : takes only 2 arguments, true if arguments are unifiable.
 Can be written X=2/3 for the parser.
 * diff( ...) : takes only 2, true if we already know unification of arguments is impossible, true otherwise.
+Not "pure" prolog, sage can be tricky ...

 Atomic form predicates :
-* ! : the cut predicate, prevents backtracking
 * fail : always fails
 * "rules" : print the list of known rules and facts (debugging)
+* ! : the cut predicate, prevents backtracking.
+Not "pure" prolog, sage can be tricky ...